KamikazePC/KamikazePC/README.md

 - 💞️ I’m looking to collaborate on developement of applications that have AI integration
 - 📫 How to reach me "priestlychukwu@gmail.com"
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I want to be the "Frieren" of software development, I want to learn various ways to make software

 <!---
 KamikazePC/KamikazePC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.